erikalena/trip-planner/README.md

 # Trip Planner

-A cloud based environment to plan which Points of Interest (POI) visit during your trip.
+A cloud based environment to plan which Points of Interest (POI) to visit during your trip.

 Data are queried from Wikidata using SPARQL, in particular: museums, archaelogical sites, roads/squares and churches are selected.
 The user then can further customize this choice and the POI are ordered and selected with respect to the number of site links they have.